 Also see: In-depth review of the Zero 10

 In conclusion, the ZERO 8X is a high-quality electric scooter with good speed and range for its price.
 The braking system is exceptional, but the rubber tires cause the overall suspension to suffer.
-For these reasons, we rank the ZERO 8X with 4 out of 5 stars.
+For these reasons, we rank the ZERO 8X a 7.3 out of 10.
 The ZERO 10X has pneumatic tires and therefore better suspension, and with its upgraded motor, those who have a little more money to spend should probably consider purchasing the 10X instead.